-For Indonesia, cannabis was banned in 1927 in the Dutch colonial period and those old laws are still in place today.
-In fact, ALL derivatives of medical or recreational cannabis (hemp/cbd/thc/hash/edibles) are considered just as bad as illegal class 1 and 2 narcotics, whether the cannabis be for topical or oral use.
+In Indonesia, cannabis was banned in 1927 in the Dutch colonial period and those old laws are still in place today.
+In fact, ALL derivatives of medical or recreational cannabis in Bali (hemp/CBD/THC/hash/edibles) are considered just as bad as class 1 and 2 narcotics, whether the cannabis be for topical or oral use.
+ALL ARE ILLEGAL.

-Moreover shipping any narcotics or cannabis derivatives internationally through the post office or carrying any of the above drugs internationally in your luggage through the airport is considered an international/federal criminal offense and the ‘trafficker’ will have to pay significant fines and stay in jail for a minimum sentence of 4 years unless proven innocent in an Indonesian court of law.
+Moreover shipping/receiving or hand carrying into the country (via port or airport) any narcotics or cannabis derivatives can warrant huge fines and prison time.
+Knowingly receiving any marijuana or other drug in a package through the post office or knowingly carrying any of the above drugs in your luggage through an Indonesian airport is considered INTERNATIONAL DRUG TRAFFICKING and classified as an international criminal offense.
+The ‘trafficker’ will have to pay significant fines and stay in jail for a minimum sentence of 4 years unless proven innocent in an Indonesian court of law.

 To repeat, the possession of or dealing with any drugs including CBD Oil, THC Oil (even if prescribed), medical Marijuana, cookies, edibles is indictable due to Indonesian law according to which drugs/narcotics are defined as follows: